ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

 -One time buyer or repeated buyer?
 -Which customer segmentation to focus on to maintain & improve sales?

-Note: Data with null value in customer_id/stock_name and stock_code_category that is non sales related e.g. Manual input, postage, discount and so on.
+Note: Data with null value in customer_id/stock_name and stock_code_category that is non sales related e.g. Manual input, postage, discount and so on is excluded.

 After analyzing the above questions, stakeholders can act accordingly.
 E.g. carry out investigation or studies on worst performance product or introduce customer reward scheme for customer retention purposes.